ariadnext/python-IDCHECKIO/README.rst

 You can use the created connection to call differents methods, as described below.

-Set the argument mode if you want change the platform (default PROD) :
+Set the mode parameter if you want target a test platform (default PROD) :

 .. code-block:: python

     conn = idcheckio.IDCheckIO("example@example.com", "pwd", mode="TEST")

-All responses use the same format and are made of 3 parts:
+All API responses use the same format and are made of 3 parts:

 - status : the status of the request (http code)
 - uid : the uid for the current analysis